 The AOSup is based on a distributed architecture where several independent processes cooperate in order to properly manage the underlying hardware, while ensuring safe operations of any device.
 The organization of processes in the AOSup reflects the splitting of FLAO system in two subsystems: the Adaptive Secondary (AdSec) and the Wavefront Sensor (WFS).
-The two software subsystems are currently hosted by two independent servers4 indicated in the figure by the two large boxes named, respectively, adsecdx and wfsdx5
+The two software subsystems are currently hosted by two independent servers4 indicated in the figure by the two large boxes named, respectively, adsecdx and wfsdx5.
+Also shown in the figure is a second server named lbti-dswfs

 1Please note that in the following pages we will use the term AOS to indicate the Adaptive Optics Subsystem, i.e.: the software component of the TCS which communicates which the AO Supervisor, while we will use the term AO System to indicate the Adaptive Optics System as a whole.
-The term AO Supervisor or AOSup, indicates the software controlling the AO System.
+The term AO Supervisor or AOSup, indicates the software controlling the entire AO System.

-2The TCS subsystems which use the AOS commands are currently the IIF and the AOS GUI.
+2The TCS subsystems currently using the AOS commands are the IIF and the AOS GUI.

-3This feature is used essentially to support the "Offload modes" function and can be used to allow the control of the AdSec hexapod from AO Supervisor procedures.
-See sections 8 and 9.1.
+$^{^{3}}$ This feature is used essentially to support the "Offload modes" function and can be used to allow the control of the AdSec hexapod from AO Supervisor procedures.
+See sections 9 and 10.1.